Taiwan hit by strongest earthquake in 25 years: What we know so far

 What happened in Taiwan and when?

 - A powerful earthquake hit the east coast of Taiwan at 7:58am (23:58 GMT).
 It struck southwest of Hualien City, according to the United States Geological Survey (USGS).
-A powerful earthquake hit the east coast of Taiwan at 7:58am (23:58 GMT).

 - At least 58 aftershocks followed, the USGS said.
 One of the subsequent earthquakes was of magnitude 6.5.